Replacing a Ballast in a Fluorescent Light

-  Choosing A New Ballast
+Choosing a New Ballast

-Magnetic ballasts are typically of the rapid start type but can still operate 1, 2, 3 or 4 lamps and must have the proper number of lamps.
+Magnetic ballasts are typical of the rapid start type but can still operate 1, 2, 3, or 4 lamps and must have the proper number of lamps.
 Electronic ballasts can operate a fewer number of lamps than they are designed for, but it is still a good idea to purchase the right ballast.

-Take note of the wattage stamped on the lamp and purchase the appropriate ballast according to what is already in the fixture, the wattage of the lamp and how many lamps that the ballast is operating.
+Take note of the wattage stamped on the lamp and purchase the appropriate ballast according to what is already in the fixture, the wattage of the lamp, and how many lamps that the ballast is operating.
 Some fixtures have two ballasts in them, so make sure you know how many lamps the replacement ballast must operate.

-The older magnetic ballast may be replaced by a newer, more efficient electronic ballast but it will likely require re-wiring the tombstones (lamp holders).
-Should you choose to do this (recommended) the tombstones will have to be removed as well, the wires removed from them, and new wires put in according to the wiring diagram on the new ballast.
+The older magnetic ballast may be replaced by a newer, more efficient electronic ballast, but it will likely require rewiring the tombstones (lamp holders).
+Should you choose to do this (recommended), the tombstones will have to be removed, the wires will have to be removed, and new wires will have to be put in according to the wiring diagram on the new ballast.

-Installing The New Ballast
+Installing the New Ballast

 You will need a handful of small wire nuts (one for each wire) and a pair of wire strippers.

 Attach the ballast in the same manner as the old one.
-In very rare cases the physical size will be different; if this is the case it can be simply screwed to the top of the fixture with self tapping sheet metal screws.
+In very rare cases the physical size will be different; if this is the case it can be simply screwed to the top of the fixture with self-tapping sheet-metal screws.
 Just make sure it is within the footprint of the cover as necessary.

 Splice the black and white wires to the matching colors, using the wire nuts that were on them originally.